- What is breast reconstruction?

 - The type of procedure you are thinking about having

 - The size of implant or reconstructed breast

 - Your desire to match the look of the other breast

 Other important things to think about

 - Some women do not want to think about reconstruction while coping with a diagnosis of cancer.
-If this is the case, you may choose to wait until after your breast cancer surgery to decide about reconstruction.
+If this is the case, you might choose to wait until after your breast cancer surgery to decide about reconstruction.

-- You may not want to have any more surgery than needed.
+- You may not want to have any more surgery than is absolutely required.

-- Not all surgery is a total success, and you may not like the way it looks.
+- Not all surgery is a total success, and it might not look like you’d expected.

-- You may be concerned if you tend to bleed or scar.
+- You may have extra concerns if you tend to bleed or scar more than most people.

-- Healing may be affected by previous surgery, chemotherapy, radiation, smoking, alcohol use, diabetes, some medicines, and other factors.
+- Healing could be affected by previous surgery, chemotherapy, radiation, smoking, alcohol use, diabetes, some medicines, and other factors.

 - Would you prefer to have reconstruction before or after you complete your cancer treatment?

 - Breast reconstruction restores the shape, but not feeling, in the breast.
 With time, the skin on the reconstructed breast can become more sensitive, but it will not feel the same as it did before your mastectomy.

 - Surgeons may suggest you wait for one reason or another, especially if you smoke or have other health problems.
 Many surgeons say that you must quit smoking at least 2 months before reconstructive surgery to allow for better healing.
-You may not be able to have reconstruction at all if you are obese, too thin, or have blood circulation problems.
+You might not be able to have reconstruction at all if you are obese, too thin, or have blood circulation problems.

 - The surgeon may offer surgery to reshape the remaining breast to match the reconstructed breast.
 This could include reducing or enlarging the size of the breast, or even surgically lifting the breast.

 Last Medical Review: 12/05/2014